av-pt/unmasking/README.md

 # General-purpose Unmasking Framework

 ## Changes in this fork
+- Add scripts for concatenating runs for all transcriptions of a dataset: `app/concat_aggregate.py`, `app/concat_crossval.py`, `app/concat_unmask.py`
-- Added cross-validation functionality
+- Add cross-validation functionality
-- Added Gutenberg dataset as submodule
+- Add Gutenberg dataset as submodule
-- Added pipenv for ease of use
+- Add pipenv for ease of use

-Sample commands:
-Install dependencies:
-`pipenv install`
+Run `pipenv install` to install the necessary dependencies.
-Convert dataset to PAN20 format:
-`pipenv run python`
-Transcribe dataset:
-`pipenv run python`
-Run unmasking for multiple datasets:
-`pipenv run python`

-(continuing original readme...)
+Continuing original README:

 This is a general-purpose unmasking framework, primarily (but not only) developed for authorship verification.
 For the original unmasking paper, see [Koppel and Schler (2004)](https://doi.org/10.1145/1015330.1015448).